• Disease Overview

 Affected populations

 The number of people with MS has been estimated to be between 300,000 and 500,000 in the US and 2.5 million people worldwide.
-However, this may be an underestimate because these figures are based on data collected in the 1970’s, prior to the use of MRI for diagnosis.
-Twice as many females as males are affected.
-The disorder may appear at any age, although the diagnosis is most often made between 20 and 50 years of age.
+However, this may be an underestimate because these figures are based on data collected in the 1970โ€™s, prior to the use of MRI for diagnosis.
+In 2010, a higher 10-year prevalence estimate was 309.2 per 100,000 population, representing 727,344 adults affected by MS in United States.
+The Centers for Disease Control and Prevention (CDC) developed the National Neurological Conditions Surveillance System (NNCSS) which currently includes multiple sclerosis.

-Multiple sclerosis is more common in Caucasian Americans than in Americans of African or Asian heritage, although the disease is not rate in African Americans.
+Multiple sclerosis is more common in Caucasian Americans than in Americans of African or Asian heritage, although the disease is not rare in African Americans.
 In a few ethnic societies (Inuits, Bantus and American Indians), multiple sclerosis is rare or absent.
 This may hint at a genetic link to this disorder.
 Multiple sclerosis seems to occur more often in the moderate regions (temperate climates).

 • < Previous section